loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # week 5
 Agile.
 We aregoing to experience it in order to learn what it is.
 The Agile model is the most widely used devopment methodology in in the tech space.
 It's a set of principles and guidlines used to execute a project.

+Them main for values of Agile are:
+- Individuals and interactions over processes and tools
+- Working software over comprehensive documentation
+- Customer collaboration over contract negotiation
+- Responding to change above following a plan

+These four principles are pretty cool imo.
+I like how focused it is on people and the product itself.
+The entire process is so dynamic that it forses the developers to let go of their egos and be more open minded.

 ### Click [here](https://i0.wp.com/availagility.co.uk/wp-content/uploads/2015/12/Screen-Shot-2015-12-16-at-10.43.01.png) to see the Agile Manifesto.

 Reflective Questions: What is an MVP?
 MVP stands for minimum viable product.
 It's an approach for testing and getting feedback on your product and its features.
-It doesn't have to be the product itself, it could even be a crowd funding campaign to showcase your product to gain maximum feedback with minimal time and expenses.
+It doesn't have to be the product itself, it could be a wesite, an app, a video, or even be a crowd funding campaign to showcase your product to gain quality feedback with minimal time and expenses.

-Reflect on the exercise of building he tower and how it relates to Agile.
+Our task of creating teams and trying to build the tallest tower over three iterations, using raw spaghetti, tape, string and a marshmellow, was a good exercise to demonstrate why the agile model works well.
+Our first attemt failed, our second attempt also failed, and our third attempt was successful.
+During our first attempt, we made a plan together and allocated tasks, but we spent too much time on small details and were unable to make a finished tower.
+On our second attempt we didnt fuss over the small details and we made a finished tower but it didnt stand on its own.
+We found a bug at the end our second attempt that was making the taower topple over, and we were able to fix that bug and make the only free standing tower.
+Although we won and we had good teamwork, we still somewhat followed a more traditional approch to building the tower.
+A key element we were missing was an MVP.
+We were so focused on making the tallest people tower that we could and that which almost led to there being no tower at all.
+Our MVP would have been to make a free standing tower as fast as possible with minimal planning and time wasted, and from there we could have continued to make it taller with each itteration.

 #### Promptsto use...

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
-I've been try to maake sure I take a break atleast every hour, even if im confused about something and I know i'll likely spend my break time ruminating about my confusion.
+I've been trying to make sure I take a break atleast every hour, even if Im confused about something and I know I'll likely spend my break time ruminating about my confusion.
 I have to make sure I take breaks so my mind stays clear and my body doesn't turn to stone.

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?